 Stanford employs powerful automated plagiarism detection tools that compare assignment submissions with other submissions from the current and previous quarters.
-The tools also compare submissions against a wide variety of online solutions.
+The tools also analyze your intermediate work.

 These tools are effective at detecting unusual resemblances in programs, which are then further examined by the course staff.
 The staff then make the determination as to whether submissions are deemed to be potential infractions of the Honor Code and referred to Stanford's Community Standards office.